prdm0/ropenblas/paper/paper.md

 <!-- ``` -->

 Table 1 below presents the benefit of considering an optimized version of BLAS.
-Computational costs are presented in the calculation of the singular decomposition in a rectangular matrix (`svd()`) and in the calculation of the inverse of that same matrix (`solve()` function).
+Computational costs are presented in the calculation of the singular decomposition in a rectangular matrix (`svd()` function) and in the calculation of the inverse of that same matrix (`solve()` function).
 Some repetitions (100 repetitions) of each of the respective functions were performed.
 The benchmark can be better observed through the violin plots shown in Figure 2.

 \